-The Offering Common stock offered by us shares Option to purchase additional shares We have granted the underwriters an option for a period of 30 days to purchase up to an additional shares of our common stock at the initial public offering price, less underwriting discounts and commissions.
-Common stock to be outstanding immediately after this offering shares (or shares if the underwriters exercise their option to purchase additional shares in full).
-Use of proceeds We estimate that we will receive net proceeds from this offering of approximately \$ million (or approximately \$ million if the underwriters' option to purchase additional shares of our common stock from us is exercised in full), based on the assumed initial public offering price of \$ per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We currently intend to use the net proceeds from this offering, together with our existing cash, to: fund the clinical development of epetraborole for treatment-refractory NTM lung disease caused by MAC through the receipt of topline data from our planned Phase 2/3 pivotal clinical trial and to fund manufacturing and other pre-commercialization activities; fund the expansion of epetraborole in treatment- refractory MAC lung disease in other key markets, with an initial focus on Japan, as well as in other NTM indications such as treatment-naïve MAC lung disease and M. abscessus lung infections; and fund the further development of our AN2 drug discovery platform and for general corporate purposes, including working capital and operating expenses.
-See the section titled "Use of Proceeds" for additional information. additional information.
+The Offering Common stock offered by us 4,600,000 shares Option to purchase additional shares We have granted the underwriters an option for a period of 30 days to purchase up to an additional 690,000 shares of our common stock at the initial public offering price, less underwriting discounts and commissions.
+Common stock to be outstanding immediately after this offering 18,739,786 shares (or 19,429,786 shares if the underwriters exercise their option to purchase additional shares in full).
+Use of proceeds Our net proceeds from this offering are expected to be approximately \$60.9 million (or approximately \$70.5 million if the underwriters' option to purchase additional shares of our common stock from us is exercised in full), after deducting underwriting discounts and commissions and estimated offering expenses payable by us, based on the initial public offering price of \$15.00 per share.
+We currently intend to use the net proceeds from this offering, together with our existing cash, to: fund the clinical development of epetraborole for treatment-refractory NTM lung disease caused by MAC through the receipt of topline data from our ongoing Phase 1 renal impairment study and planned Phase 2/3 pivotal clinical trial and to fund manufacturing and other pre-registration activities; fund the expansion of epetraborole in treatment-refractory MAC lung disease in other key markets, with an initial focus on Japan, as well as in other NTM indications such as treatment-naïve MAC lung disease and M. abscessus lung infections; and fund the further development of our AN2 drug discovery platform and for general corporate purposes, including working capital and operating expenses.
+See the section titled "Use of Proceeds" for additional information.